isomerpages/moe-haisingcatholic/_join-hsc/DSA TALENT AREAS.md

 Please refer to the following webpage for more information about DSA application process.
 [Direct School Admission for secondary schools (DSA-Sec) | MOE](https://www.moe.gov.sg/secondary/dsa)

-The selection criteria and process for the talent areas will be updated from early May.